-This is the time of year that your lawn will literally ‘spring’ into action following the dark winter months.
-As the grass grows, it’s a great time to feed and condition, kill moss, get rid of lawn weeds and begin mowing.
+This is the time of year that your lawn will literally ‘spring’ into action following the dark winter months so here is our guide on all the jobs to do during spring.
+As the grass grows, it’s a great time to feed and condition, kill moss, get rid of lawn weeds and also begin mowing.
 It’s also the perfect time to sow new lawns from seed.
 Read our sowing a new lawn guide to find out more.
 Follow the steps below to get a great looking lawn this spring!

 Start mowing with caution

 As the weather warms up during the spring months, the grass will start to grow more rapidly.
-However, don’t be tempted to cut grass if the soil is very wet or there’s frost or snow on the ground.
+However, don’t cut the grass if the soil is very wet or there’s frost or snow on the ground.
 Be gentle with the first few cuts of the season.
-Simply trim off the top third of growth with the mower blades adjusted to their highest setting.
+Simply trim off the top third of growth with the mower blades on their highest setting.

 Allow the lawn to recover for a few days and then cut again with the blades on a lower setting.
 At this time of year the lawn may only need cutting about once or twice a fortnight.

 After the wet winter months, your lawn may be overrun with moss and weeds that compete with the grass for vital nutrients and soil moisture.